 The DUT Conference 2024 has brought together urban leaders, practitioners, researchers, investors, and visionaries at the forefront of sustainable urban transition to discuss key questions to drive sustainable urban transitions in Europe.
 Several of the panellists from the first day stressed that climate transition is all about societal transformation and that the way to success lies in the understanding of this, as well as the fact that local knowledge is essential to create trust.

-Viable Cities’ Jessica Andersson, project manager within internationalisation, and Marie Ivarsson, strategist, are participating in the Brussels conference.
+Viable Cities' Jessica Andersson, project manager within internationalization, and Marie Ivarsson, strategist, are participating in the Brussels conference.
 Jessica, along DUT colleague Maximilian Jäger, expert in mobility strategy and innovations for climate-neutral cities at AustriaTech, held a presentation on DUT instruments, such as City Panels, Knowledge hubs and scaling mechanisms, and welcomed the project partners to the next City Panel in Umeå, Sweden, in May.
 On site were also representatives from the Swedish funding DUT-partners Formas, Vinnova and The Swedish Energy Agency, and of course also The Swedish Centre for Innovation and Quality in the Built Environment (IQ Samhällsbyggnad), the key event coordinator for the kick off.

 Takeaways from the days include insights on how new approaches to tackle resistance to change can make a positive difference, and the importance of bridging the gap between research and practice to accelerate the transition.